EU mergers and takeovers (Aug 4)

 AUG 19

--- Japan Tunnel Systems Corp and Mitsubishi Heavy Industries to set up a joint venture (notified July 19/deadline Aug.
-25/simplified)
+-- Volkswagen Financial Services, which is part of German carmaker Volkswagen, and Spanish lender Banco Bilbao Vizcaya Argentaria to set up a joint venture called Volkswagen Credit Compania Financiera (notified July 17/deadliine Aug.
+24/simplified)

+-- Funds advised by Apax Partners LLP to acquire online retailer RFS (notified July 17/deadline Aug.
+24/simplified)

+-- Real estate services firm CBRE Group Inc to buy Johnson Controls Inc's workplace solutions business (notified July 17/deadline Aug.
+24/simplified)

 AUG 26

--- Dutch employment agency Randstad to acquire French peer Ausy (notified July 22/deadline Aug.
-29/simplified)

--- Canadian private equity firm Onex Corp to acquire U.S. wire and cable maker Wireco (notified July 22/deadline Aug.
-29/simplified)
+-- Italian confectionery maker Ferrero to purchase British chocolate retailer Thornstons (notified July 22/deadline Aug.
+26/simplified)

--- Belgian investment company Cobepa to acquire German logistics company JF Hillebrand Group (notified July 22/deadline Aug.
-29/simplified)
+-- U.S. drugmaker Perrigo to buy portfolio of over-the-counter brands form British peer GlaxoSmithKline (notified July 22/deadline Aug.
+26)

 SEPT 1